noahcurtiss/Motor_Tests/README.md

 - escVolt2cmd_send.py reads voltage from the esc, takes a desired force and calculates the proper command.
 It continuously updates the command based on the changing voltage.
 - escVot2cmd.py simulates the behavior of escVolt2cmd_send.py by predicting the voltage change from a command change.

-Before running either of the "send" programs, do a force calibration, input the v1, v2, d, b, and m values into cmd_reader.ino, and then upload cmd_reader to the arduino.
+Before running either of the "send" programs, do a force calibration, input the v1, v2, d, b, and m values into the python script, and then upload cmd_reader to the arduino.

 Data from the following motors is included:
 - robbe Roxxy BL-Motor 2827-35, 760kv.
 10x4.5 prop